-Our staff consists of Licensed Psychologists, Licensed Clinical Professional Counselors and Psychology Associates.
-The Psychology Associates work under the direct supervision of Licensed Psychologists.
+Our staff consists of Licensed Psychologists and Licensed Clinical Professional Counselors.
 We divide our time between clinical work at the Human Development Center and professional positions in academic and clinical settings, which help us to integrate current knowledge with specialized expertise and skills in multiple areas.

 Sandor (Alex) Szollos, Ph.D.

 Dr. Szollos received his initial psychology training at Lund University in Sweden; thereafter worked for several years as Staff Psychologist at the Lund University Medical School, treating adults and children with serious psychiatric disorders.
 He received his doctorate in Clinical Psychology from the University of Connecticut and completed his internship at the Brown University Medical School, specializing in child and adolescent disorders.
 Dr. Szollos has been a clinician since 1976; following several years of private practice in the Baltimore area, he established his practice in Bel Air in 1989.
 He works with children, teens, adults and families in psychotherapy.
 His clinical expertise includes problems of early childhood, ADHD, Autism Spectrum Disorders, parenting problems of children and teens, marital problems, anxiety, depression and mood disorders.
 Before his retirement after 30 years of teaching in 2011, Dr. Szollos was a faculty member at the Department of Psychology, Millersville University of PA, teaching and training graduate students.
 He is a Member of the Association for Psychological Science, the Association for Behavior and Cognitive Therapy and a Fellow of the Maryland Psychological Association.